renzaspiras/donut/README.md

 This implementation is designed to work in a console environment and is compatible with cm-console, a console graphics library.
 It should work in most terminal emulators and command-line interfaces that support cm-console.

-For more information on cm-console, visit: [cm-console GitHub repository](https://github.com/cmatsuoka/cm-console).
+For more information on cm-console, visit: [arch-termux GitHub repository](https://github.com/renzaspiras/arch-termux).

 ## Acknowledgements